-Professors: Callahan, Sharpe; Associate Professors: Anderson, Farber, Sakoulas (Chair); Assistant Professors: Cui, Nowak; Lecturer: Spitzhoff
+Professors: Sakoulas (Chair), Sharpe; Associate Professors: Anderson, Nowak, Cui; Assistant Professors: Spitzhoff

 The Art Department is firmly committed to a Liberal Arts Education.
-It consequently offers a 33 s.h.
-Art Major with concentrations in Art History, Design, Drawing and Printmaking, Painting, Photography, 3-D Studio, Computer Art, and General Studio.
+It consequently offers a 39 s.h.
+Art Major with concentrations in Art History, Design, Drawing and Printmaking, Painting, Photography, 3-D Studio, New Media and General Studio.
 Students are given the opportunity to select a B.A. or B.S. degree.
 A 15 s.h.
 Foundation Requirement ensures students have a grounding in basic drawing and design skills as well as exposure to Art History and the critical language of art.
 The Concentrations allow the student to focus in a particular area.

 Bachelor of Arts

 (with Concentrations in Art History, Design, Drawing & Printmaking, General Studio, New Media, Painting, Photography, 3-D Studio)

 Art Studio (not a professional Art Education program)

 Requirements for the Minors

 Studio Art: 24 s.h. in art, including 3 s.h. of Art History.
 12 s.h. to be selected on an elective basis (additional elective credits in art are optional).